Ryanair ups profit forecast 10 percent on strong yields

 "The surprise is that the yield is so strong," said Gerard Moore, analyst at Merrion Stockbrokers in Dublin.
 "They often increase their guidance at this time of year, but given the weak consumer environment there had been doubts they could pull it off."

-Ryanair has cut poorly performing routes and focussed on more profitable destinations while a new reserved seating product helped push up revenue from optional extras by 15 percent, O'Leary said.

-The airline earned 543.5 million euros in the six months to September, up 20 percent, on revenues of 2.71 billion.
+The airline, which released results for the first half of its 2011 financial year, earned 452 million euros in the six months to September, up 20 percent from a year earlier, on revenues of 2.18 billion euros.

-"To stand still in the current crisis, we will have to increase revenue by 3 euros per passenger, or 7-8 percent next year," Chief Operating Officer Michael Cawley told journalists in Dublin.

-Ryanair plans a "substantial dividend" in 2013, which will hopefully be close to 500 million euros, Cawley said.
+Passenger numbers were up 12 percent and fares up 13 percent in the first half, while unit costs grew 13 percent, mainly on account of higher fuel prices.

 Net profit before tax for the three months to September was 404 million euros, beating the average forecast of six analysts polled by Reuters of 393 million.

-Ryanair was up 4.2 percent at 3.48 euros at 13:18 GMT (1:18 p.m.
-British time).
-It has slipped 6 percent since the beginning of the year, compared with a fall of 22 percent at rival low-cost carrier EasyJet (EZJ.L).
+Ryanair is down 7 percent since the beginning of the year, compared with a fall of 21 percent at rival low-cost carrier EasyJet (EZJ.L).

 Industry body IATA has said it expects airlines to suffer a weak end to the year due to waning consumer confidence, sluggish international trade and high fuel prices.